-People are always asking me the secret of my success.
-I've written a couple articles about this.
-They include success traits that power the work you do every day, and some other insights.
+People are always asking me about the secrets to my success.
+I've written two articles about this.
+They include success traits that power the work you do every day plus some other insights.

-Or maybe you’re one of the lucky ones and you don’t have a problem with getting to the writing itself.
-Instead, maybe it’s all the administrative tasks that drive you crazy.
+Maybe you’re one of the lucky ones and you don’t have a problem with getting to the writing itself.
+But perhaps it’s the administrative tasks that drive you crazy.
 If you’d rather jump in an ice cold lake than send out invoices to editors, then you want to learn how to get those mundane tasks done faster.

 Many administrative and research tasks can be done faster if you know a few tricks.

-And there are ways to maximize what you earn from articles you’ve already written, with only a little extra effort.
+And there are ways to maximize what you earn from articles you’ve written, with little extra effort.
 Here's an article about five ways to increase productivity, maximize your time and earn more money by working smarter.

-Like with any other business, there are some things that don’t go as planned.
-And, there are a number of things that are completely out of your control.
+As with any other business, some things don’t go as planned.
+There are a number of things that are completely out of your control.
 So you always want some business strategies for taking care of these situations.

-Travel writing might be full of luxury travel, gourmet meals and romance, but sometimes things don't turn out as planned.
-Things can - and do - go wrong.
+Travel writing might be full of luxury travel, gourmet meals and romance, but things can - and do - go wrong.
 Below is some advice for how to handle these sticky situations.

 As freelance travel writers, we deal with a wide variety of editors and publications over the course of our careers.
 During that time lots of things change - and in today’s environment things seem to be changing all the time.